Scadic/scadic/README.md

 ### Hi there 👋
 ## I'm Truls

-Active Directory Consulent @Helse Vest IKT
+Active Directory System Administrator @Helse Vest IKT
 I was head of IT @ION-Racing-UiS
 BSc Student at the University of Stavanger